awdemos/awdemos/README.md

 ## Project Overview

-This repository contains a couple of demo projects that sets up some interesting services in AWS and GCP.
+This repository showcases a collection of demo projects that demonstrate the setup of various services in AWS and GCP, leveraging modern infrastructure as code practices for Kubernetes, containers, and other projects I find interesting.
+It includes examples using Pulumi for deploying resources, containerization with containerd and Kubernetes for orchestration as well as some nice to haves like git tips, zsh and neovim configs, and a lot more.

+Be sure to check out the Ultimate Kubernetes Wishlist and Inspecting Images documentation.
+(I will get around to automating this eventually)

+### Highlights:

-Three of these projects use Pulumi infrastructure as code to dpeloy resources into AWS in Go sourced files.
-For more informaiton please see (https://www.pulumi.com/docs/languages-sdks/go/)
+- **Pulumi Projects**: Utilizes Pulumi for infrastructure as code to deploy resources into AWS, with configurations written in Go.
+For more information, please see [Pulumi's Go documentation](https://www.pulumi.com/docs/languages-sdks/go/).

-The infrastructure includes a VPC, a public subnet, an internet gateway, a route table, a security group, and an EC2 instance.
+- **Ethereum Node Deployment**: Features an infrastructure setup including a VPC, public subnet, internet gateway, route table, security group, and an EC2 instance.
 The EC2 instance is configured to install and run an Ethereum node using the `geth` command.

-The Fargate project demonstrates how to build a local docker container and push it into an AWS ECR repository presumebly for later ingestion into kubernetes.
+- **Fargate Integration**: Demonstrates building a local Docker container and pushing it to an AWS ECR repository, presumably for later ingestion into Kubernetes.

+- **Kubernetes Deployments**: Includes examples of Kubernetes deployments, showcasing how to orchestrate containerized applications across a cluster of machines.

 ## Prerequisites

 - Terraform
 - Pulumi
 - AWS/GCP CLI configured with your credentials
+- Docker
+- Containerd
+- Kubernetes CLI (kubectl)

-## Setup
+## Setup Instructions

-1. Clone the repository:
+### Cloning the Repository

 ```bash
 git clone https://github.com/awdemos/demos.git